-ACTION DESCRIPTION POLICY ROLES Review the Mackenzie Boulevard Setback requirement and consider amendments.
-Consider amending the Zoning Bylaw to reduce the setback requirement of 13.7 metres from the Mackenzie Boulevard right-of-way in the Downtown Core in order to be consistent with the policies and objectives of this plan.
+ACTION DESCRIPTION POLICY LEAD Review the Mackenzie Boulevard setback regulation and consider amendments Consider amending the Zoning Bylaw to reduce the setback regulation of 13.7 metres from Mackenzie Boulevard in the Downtown Core in order to be consistent with the policies and objectives of this plan.
 3.3.
-(2) District Engage with the Province on future of lot on corner of Mackenzie Boulevard and Stuart Drive Engage with the Province on the status and Plans for the site on the corner of Mackenzie Boulevard and Stuart Drive and consider redevelopment options and opportunities.
-3.3.
-(5) District, Province Develop an Urban Forest Strategy Develop an Urban Forest Strategy to maintain and enhance tree canopy cover in the Downtown Core 5.1.
-(5) District Establish a short-term/temporary streetscape improvements The District will consider establishing a program of short-term, temporary streetscape and intersection upgrades utilizing low-cost improvements, such as paint, temporary bollards, and moveable planters.
+(2) District Improve pedestrian safety and comfort on private land in the Plan Area Work with property owners to improve and maintain pedestrian safety and comfort on private land in the Plan Area (e.g, Mackenzie Mall, KL 59 Mall) by, for example, painting and maintaining internal crosswalks.
+6.2.1.
+(25) District, Landowners Establish a short-term/temporary streetscape improvement program The District will consider establishing a program of short-term, temporary streetscape and intersection upgrades, utilizing low-cost improvements such as paint, temporary bollards, and moveable planters.
 Particular consideration will be given to interim bike lanes and intersection improvements (e.g., crosswalks, curb extensions).
-6.3.1.
-(2) District Engage with the Ministry of Transportation on the future of Mackenzie Boulevard The District will engage with the Ministry of Transportation on the future of Mackenzie Boulevard, with the general aim of creating a 2- lane, pedestrian-friendly 'main street' between Centennial and Stuart.
-6.3.1.
+6.2.1.
+(2) District Engage with the Ministry of Transportation on the future of Mackenzie Boulevard The District will engage with the Ministry of Transportation on the future of Mackenzie Boulevard, with the general aim of creating a 2-lane, pedestrian-friendly 'main street' between Centennial and Stuart.
+6.2.1.
 (4) District, Province

-ACTION DESCRIPTION POLICY ROLES Assess and revitalize pedestrian infrastructure The District will assess and revitalize pedestrian infrastructure (e.g., sidewalks, pathway lighting, benches, street trees, landscaping) and explore alternative hardscape material (e.g., concrete, permeable pavers).
-6.3.1.
-(7) District Undertake an Active Transportation Plan The District will undertake an Active Transportation Plan to prioritize active transportation infrastructure in the District.
-6.3.1.
-(12) District Create opportunities for murals and public art Add opportunities for murals and other public art to existing programs (e.g., Business Facade Improvement Program) 7.1.
-(1) District Create opportunities for events, activities and programs in all seasons Seek events, activities, and programming in all seasons using existing and future public spaces such as the recreation centre, parks, and other public spaces.
+ACTION DESCRIPTION POLICY LEAD Assess and revitalize pedestrian infrastructure The District will assess and revitalize pedestrian infrastructure (e.g., sidewalks, pathway lighting, benches, street trees, landscaping) and explore alternative hardscape material (e.g., concrete, permeable pavers).
+6.2.1.
+(7) District Engage with BC on the future of Crown land on corner of Mackenzie Boulevard and Stuart Drive Engage with the Province on the status and plans for the site on the corner of Mackenzie Boulevard and Stuart Drive and consider, disposition/acquisition and redevelopment opportunities.
+3.3.
+(5) District, Province Create opportunities for murals and public art Add opportunities for murals and other public art to existing programs (e.g., Business Facade Improvement Program).
 7.1.
-(2) District Engage with BC Hydro / MOTI on burying Hydro Infrastructure Consider working with BC Hydro to underground infrastructure in the Downtown area in order to enhance the views of Morfee Mountain and surrounding natural landscape.
-4.3.
-(5.a) District
+(1) District Create opportunities for events, activities and programs in all seasons Support more events, activities, and programming in all seasons using existing and future public spaces such as the recreation centre, parks, and other public spaces.
+7.1.
+(2) District Enhance intersection design and entrances/ exits to the mall sites on both sides of Mackenzie Boulevard Work to address community concerns and enhance intersection design and entrances/ exits to the mall sites on both sides of Mackenzie Boulevard, considering temporary interventions in the short-term.
+6.2.1 (7) District